A Fumble guide to sexting and nudes, and how to keep yourself safe

 Sexting is a very intimate thing.
-If you’re uncertain about wanting to do it, don’t do it.
+So if you’re uncertain about wanting to do it, don’t do it.
 If someone is begging, pressuring you or making you feel uncomfortable, treat it as a red flag and leave the situation.
 Absolutely no one is entitled to receive photos (or any kind of sexual material) from you.
-If someone is pressuring you to sext, it’s a good idea to remove that person from your life – online and offline.
+If someone is pressuring you to sext, you may want to ditch that person —online and offline.
 No means no.

 With this in mind, it’s just as important for the person you are sexting to feel equally comfortable.
 Make sure you know the receiver wants it as much as you.
 That means no random dick pics or Snapchat spamming sessions, thank you.
 Consent is important, and should always be the very first step in starting your sexting experience.
 And knowing your partner wants it, is hot!

 On that note, showing other people nudes that aren’t yours, without their consent, is a betrayal of trust.
-If you have naked photos of another person, it’s your responsibility to not let anyone else see them without that person’s consent.
+If you have naked photos of another person, it’s your responsibility to keep them to yourself.